bobbylight/file-upload-example/README.md

 server for every file uploaded.
 Unfortunately, this is standard behavior.

 The long and short of playing around is:
-* Both with commons-fileupload and without, uploaded files are stored either as a byte array in memory, or as a temporary file.
-No way around this.
+* With their standard APIs, both with commons-fileupload and without, uploaded files are stored either as a byte array in memory, or as a temporary file.
+  There's no way around this.
-* It's be possible to use commons-fileupload's request parsing API to read an uploaded file as a stream, directly off of the request, without it being buffered into memory or a file.
+* It's possible to use commons-fileupload's request parsing API to read an uploaded file as a stream, directly off of the request, without it being buffered into memory or a file.
 See `UploadServlet` and `UploadController.getViaCommonsFileUploadStreamingApi()`.
 * Websockets aren't explored, but might be a cool way to do things too.

 You can configure things to use commons-fileupload, or the standard Spring multipart implementation.
 It appears that the